moinox80/cm2104-group-webapp-group_y/final/readme.md

 -To Do
---update add to my stalkes button if movie is already in my stalkes of database --get and display mystalks and locations from databse
+--update add to my stalkes button if movie is already in my stalkes of database --get and display mystalks and locations from databse --404 page

+-Possible stuff to add
+--check that JS is enabled